-When the game comes on the COLOURS are blue and white....
-But Commodore's Sargon II chess cartridge lets you choose the colour of the chessboard and chesspieces.
-More than 30 combinations are possible but we recommend blue and black, green and black, or blue and white.
+When the game comes on the COLORS are blue and white ....
+But Commodore's Sargon II chess cartridge lets you choose the color of the chessboard and chesspieces.
+More than 50 combinations are possible but we recommend blue and black, green and black, or blue and white.

-- 1. TO ADJUST COLOUR - - Press function key F3 (function keys are the tan keys on the right edge of the keyboard.) - TO ADJUST BORDER COLOUR Press function key F5.
+- 1. TO ADJUST COLOR Press function key 3 (function keys are the yellow keys on the right edge of the keyboard). - 2.
+TO ADJUST BORDER COLOR Press function key 5.